aristanetworks/avd/ansible_collections/arista/avd/examples/isis-ldp-ipvpn/README.md

 This defines `C1_VRF1`, with a VRF ID of `10`, enables OSPF routing for PE-CE connections inside the VRF on selected pe routers and defines routed interfaces that are used to connect to the CE devices/aggregation nodes.
 Each interface has an IP address assigned, a description, and has OSPF routing enabled.

-The lists of interfaces, nodes, and ip_addresses used in the above definition of the l3 interface are read by the Ansible logic as follows: interface `Ethernet3.10` belongs to the node `pe1` and has the IP address of `10.0.1.1/29`.
+The lists of interfaces, nodes, and IP addresses used in the above definition of the l3 interface are read by the Ansible logic as follows: interface `Ethernet3.10` belongs to the node `pe1` and has the IP address of `10.0.1.1/29`.
 In other words, the list indices are used to form the basic parameters for one interface.

 ## The playbook